by Alex Bunardzic

 Some would object that history of human race is pretty much a history of warfare.
 However, since all warfare is fought and won by utilizing technology, I’ll hold fast to my opening statement.

 Technological progress is a double-edged sword.
-Our advancement has long held the power to liberate us, but it has recently been used to enslave us.
+Our advancement has long held the power to liberate us, but it has recently been used to dominate us.

 Be it an automobile, or a TV set, or a computer, or a smart phone etc., we always tend to fall into the trap of wasting many of our waking hours serving those products, slaving and mindlessly obeying their demands.